-I was recently reading this msdn article on Ghost Records, and it mentioned that you could get the number of ghost records on a page with DBCC DBTABLE… and it also mentioned that you need to be sure that you enable Trace Flag 3604 in order to see the results.
+I was recently reading this msdn article on Ghost Records, and it mentioned that you could get the number of ghost records on a page with DBCC DBTABLE… it also mentioned that you need to be sure that you enable Trace Flag 3604 to see the results.
 So, two things immediately jumped out at me.
 First, I wanted to look at this to see where the ghost records were located.
-Secondly, I’ve just written a few articles (here, here, here and here) where I’ve been able to use the “WITH TABLERESULTS” option on the DBCC command to avoid using this trace flag and to provide automation for the process, and I wanted to see if that would work here also.
+Secondly, I’ve just written a few articles (here, here, here, and here) where I’ve been able to use the “WITH TABLERESULTS” option on the DBCC command to avoid using this trace flag and to provide automation for the process, and I wanted to see if that would work here also.

 The good news is that “WITH TABLERESULTS” does indeed work with DBCC DBTABLE.
 The bad news is that I could not find the ghost record count in the results.

 When I was looking for this information, I noted that the results meta-data are identical to the way DBCC PAGE has its output, so this means that the automation processes already developed will work for them.
-And as I was looking through the results, looking for a ghost record counter, I noticed two interesting fields:
+As I was looking through the results, looking for a ghost record counter, I noticed two interesting fields:

 Field Value